ake13/argocd-app-configs/README.md

-# Define ArgoCD projects and their apps (PRODUCTION)
+# Define ArgoCD projects and their apps

 ## What is this?

-Repo for management of Argo projects and apps for PRODUCTION environments.
-## Be aware that no application without targetRevision will be allowed in production !!!
-## Any change must go through CAB and a PR process !!!

 This repo consists of Helm resource definitions that allow us to on-board/off-board projects, applications and what environments (clusters) those applications are deployed to.